iam-darwin/RentalWCT/readme.admin.md

 ### Form Details(Not Contacted)

-Before proceeding to this route, make sure to sign in first as Super Admin.
+Before proceeding to this route, make sure to sign in first as SUPER_ADMIN.
 Once signed in, the server will generate a JWT token that should be kept in the headers

 **METHOD** : `GET`
 **URL** : `http://localhost:8000/api/v1/admin/getFormDetailsNotContacted`

 ### Update Form Data(Contacted)

-Before proceeding to this route, make sure to sign in first as Super Admin.
+Before proceeding to this route, make sure to sign in first as SUPER_ADMIN.
 Once signed in, the server will generate a JWT token that should be kept in the headers

 **METHOD** : `POST`
 **URL** : `http://localhost:8000/api/v1/admin/updateFormContact/:contactId` //mention the contactId in the params

 ### Form Details(Contacted)

-Before proceeding to this route, make sure to sign in first as Super Admin.
+Before proceeding to this route, make sure to sign in first as SUPER_ADMIN.
 Once signed in, the server will generate a JWT token that should be kept in the headers

 **METHOD** : `GET`
 **URL** : `http://localhost:8000/api/v1/admin/getFormDetailsContacted`